-When working at a workplace, employees are expected to follow the basic demeanors and company guidelines with respect to professionalism.
-However, employees indulge in various unprofessional behaviors some of which have been discussed below along with a sample warning letter for each.
+Employees are expected to follow the basic demeanours and company guidelines concerning professionalism at the workplace.
+However, employees indulge in various unprofessional behaviors, some of which have been discussed below, along with a sample warning letter for each.

-This type of unprofessional behavior is related to an employee not giving a timely and appropriate response to a manager, subordinate, colleague or the customer.
+This unprofessional behavior is related to an employee not responding promptly and appropriately to a manager, subordinate, colleague, or customer.
 For instance, the employee may:

-• Not reply to the letter, email or phone call.
+- Do not reply to the letter, email, or phone call.

 In such a scenario, an employer may issue a warning letter to the employee.